 PolTrack.org - New Congressional Report Cards

-Our Congressional Report Cards site has not changed much since 2000.
-During all these years, it has done exactly what it was designed to do – help users learn about the legislation supported or opposed by individual members of the U.S. Congress.
+Our Congressional Report Cards web is no longer maintained or updated.
+For more than 20 years, the site has done what it was designed to do – help its users learn about the legislation supported or opposed by individual members of the U.S. Congress.

 Since then, the information technology has changed dramatically and offers exciting new opportunities.
 It is time for new Congressional Report Cards.
-Here is a summary of the Report Cards re-design we want to complete by the end of 2019, in time for the 2020 elections.
+Here is a summary of the Report Cards re-design.

 The name of the website is being changed to PolTrack.org to reflect its expanded scope.

-In addition to the U.S. Congress, the site will be able to track the actions of all politicians.
-We will start with the President and the vice-President, followed by all other elected officials, down to the local school board members, soon after.
+In addition to the U.S. Congress, the site will be able to track the actions of other elected officials starting with the U.S. President.

 Crowdsourcing of Content